 Often referred to as the “sailing capital of the world”, the Exumas also offer excellent opportunities for snorkelling and fishing,

-Sailing is generally ideal from the morning until mid-afternoon which is when you’ll enjoy optimal cruising conditions.
+Sailing is generally ideal from the morning until mid-afternoon which is when you’ll enjoy optimal sailing conditions.
 Around Nassau, expect depths of up to about 10 to 12 metres if anchoring, and mooring at buoys is usually possible too at the various marinas.
 These include Harbour Central, Nassau Harbour Club and Lyford Cay Harbour Marina.
-For less experienced sailors, it is possible to book a skipper together with your Bahamas yacht charter with Zizoo.
+For less experienced sailors, it is possible to book a skipper together with your Bahamas sailing holiday with Zizoo.

 The Bahamas are blessed with about 300 days of sunshine each year.